Azure/azure-powershell/src/ManagedServices/ManagedServices/help/Az.ManagedServices.md

 Gets a list of the registration definitions.

 ### [New-AzManagedServicesAssignment](New-AzManagedServicesAssignment.md)
-Creates or updates a registration assignment.
+Creates a registration assignment.

 ### [New-AzManagedServicesDefinition](New-AzManagedServicesDefinition.md)
-Creates or updates a registration definition.
+Creates a registration definition.

 ### [Remove-AzManagedServicesAssignment](Remove-AzManagedServicesAssignment.md)
-Deletes a registration assignment.
+Deletes the registration assignment.

 ### [Remove-AzManagedServicesDefinition](Remove-AzManagedServicesDefinition.md)
 Deletes the registration definition.